jbinkley60/MezzmoArtworkChecker/README.txt

 v1.0.7

-- Fixed issue where newly added newly added Mezzmo actors would get marked deleted on the furst run of the Mezzmo Artwork checker after being added and then added on the second run.
-Now new Mezzmo actors are first to be queued for missingt artwork.
+- Fixed issue where newly added Mezzmo actors would get marked deleted on the first run of the Mezzmo Artwork checker after being added and then added on the second run.
+Now new Mezzmo actors are first to be queued for missing artwork.
 - Added statistics for the current run of the Mezzmo Artwork Checker, in addition to the overall statistics.
 The current run statistics will be shown fist.